 The USACE is obligated under Engineer Regulation 1165-2-132 to assume responsibility for the reasonable identification and evaluation of all Hazardous, Toxic, and Radioactive Waste (HTRW) contamination within the vicinity of the proposed action.
 ER 1165-2132 identifies our HTRW policy to avoid the use of project funds for HTRW removal and remediation activities.
 Costs for necessary special handling or remediation of wastes (e.g., Resource Conservation and Recovery Act, 42 U.S.C.
 6901 et seq.
-(RCRA) regulated), pollutants and other contaminants, which are not regulated under the Comprehensive Environmental Response, Compensation, and Liability Act, 42 U.S.C.
+(RCRA) regulated), pollutants, and other contaminants, which are not regulated under the Comprehensive Environmental Response, Compensation, and Liability Act, 42 U.S.C.
 9601 et seq.
 (CERCLA), will be treated as project costs if the requirement is the result of a validly promulgated Federal, state or local regulation.

-An ASTM E 1527-05 Phase I Hazardous, Toxic, or Radioactive Waste Environmental Site Assessment (ESA), entitled "Calcasieu River and Pass, Louisiana Dredged Material Management Plan", was completed in January 2009.
-An update to the Phase I ESA was completed in July 2018.
-A copy of the updated Phase I ESA will be maintained on file at CEMVN.
-The Phase I ESA identified potential Recognized Environmental Conditions (RECs) sites.
-Potential REC sites near this proposed project include oil and gas wells and pipelines recorded from the Louisiana Department of Natural Resources database.
-The proposed construction as planned, however, will not affect the well locations, there is a low probability that HTRW would affect the proposed project, personnel working on the project, members of the public, or the environment in the project area.
+An ASTM E 1527-05 Phase I Hazardous, Toxic, or Radioactive Waste Environmental Site Assessment (ESA), entitled "Calcasieu River and Pass, Louisiana Dredged Material Management Plan," was completed in July 2009.
+An update to the Phase I ESA was completed in October 19, 2020.
+A copy of the updated Phase I ESA will be maintained on file at MVN.
+The updated Phase I ESA identified two petroleum pipelines in the southern portion of CDF-11.
+The pipelines may be considered potential Recognized Environmental Conditions (RECs); therefore, USACE would use necessary measures to avoid the pipelines so the probability of encountering or disturbing them would be low.
+Several petro-chemical and industrial sites were identified within one mile of the CDFs; however, due to the distance of these facilities from the project sites they are not likely to have any impacts on the project.
+There is a low probability that HTRW would affect the proposed project, personnel working on the project, members of the public, or the environment in the project area.